-in countries where perceived inequality is higher because tax rates are more progressive.
-In practice, it is not clear that the countries in my sample in which inequality is seen as particularly excessive have particularly progressive income taxes.
-The correlation of the Gini coefficients based on after tax household income (all of which come from the LIS data base) with the Evans' measure is only -.40.
+Another source of potential endogeneity is that high-income people might work less in countries where perceived inequality is higher because tax rates are more progressive.13 In practice, it is not clear that the countries in my sample in which inequality is seen as particularly excessive have particularly progressive income taxes.
+The correlation of the Gini coefficients based on after tax household income (all of which come from the LIS data base) with the Evans measure is only -.40.

-It may also be possible to rationalize the findings in Figure 3 by using the gift exchange model of Akerlof (1982).
+It may also be possible to rationalize the findings in figure 3 by using the gift exchange model of Akerlof (1982).
 In that model, worker effort depends on the relationship between a worker's wage and his "reference wage," which Akerlof supposes to be the wage earned by similar workers.
 If the extent to which people see inequality as excessive is related to workers' reference wages, this dislike could affect equilibrium wages.
-In particular, one might imagine that societies where inequality is regarded as more excessive are ones where lowpaid workers have higher reference wages (because they see themselves as more similar to higher paid workers) while workers who are paid more have lower reference wages.
+In particular, one might imagine that societies where inequality is regarded as more excessive are ones where low-paid workers have higher reference wages (because they see themselves as more similar to higher-paid workers), while workers who are paid more have lower reference wages.
 This is not enough to ensure that wage dispersion is lower in such societies.
-Dispersion falls if firms have more to gain from raising wages of low wage workers (and less to gain from raising wages to high wage workers) in such societies.
+Dispersion falls if firms have more to gain from raising wages of lowwage workers (and less to gain from raising wages to high-wage workers) in such societies.
 This might occur if, for example, workers whose wage is below their reference wage increase their effort by more in response to an increased gift of the firm than do workers whose wage is already above the reference wage.
-It might also occur if increasing the wages of high-paid workers discourages effort of lowpaid workers in the same firm.
-While this idea still requires development, it suggests that an effort based efficiency wage model in which norms of gift giving play a role might have similar implications than those of the turnover-based efficiency wage model developed here.
+It might also occur if increasing the wages of high-paid workers discourages effort of low-paid workers in the same firm.
+While this idea still requires development, it suggests that an effortbased efficiency wage model in which norms of gift giving play a role might have similar implications to those of the turnover-based efficiency wage model developed here.

-Because it corresponds most closely to the belief that pay does not reflect performance, I focused attention on the survey which asked whether people thought income disparities were excessive.
+Because it corresponds most closely to the belief that pay does not reflect performance, I focused attention on the survey that asked whether people thought income disparities were excessive.
 It is important to note, however, that the answer to this question is strongly positively correlated with the answer to questions that ask whether people favor additional redistribution from the rich to the poor.
-Evans (1993) reports a measure which gives the mean response to questions asking people whether they would like the unemployed to receive a guaranteed standard of living, whether they support more spending on benefits for the poor, whether they support a guarantee of jobs for everyone and whether they are in favor of a basic income for everyone.
-With a higher means score representing less enthusiasm for redistribution, the correlation between this mean score and the answer plotted in Figure 3 is -.80.
-Similarly, the mean score against redistribution has a correlation of .78 with the pre-tax Gini coefficient and of .52 with the after-tax coefficient.
+Evans (1993) reports a measure that gives the mean response to questions asking people whether they would like the unemployed to receive a guaranteed standard of living, whether they support more spending on benefits for the poor, whether they support a guarantee of jobs for everyone, and whether they are in favor of a basic income for everyone.
+With a higher mean score representing less enthusiasm for redistribution, the correlation between this mean score and the answer plotted in figure 3 is -.80.
+Similarly, the mean score against redistribution has a correlation of .78 with the pretax Gini coefficient and of .52 with the after-tax coefficient.

-&lt;sup>13Higher tax rates alone might account for the phenomenon if these have a bigger effect on the effort of individuals whose income is high.
+13 Higher tax rates alone might account for the phenomenon if these have a bigger effect on the effort of individuals whose income is high.